top of page

 Jeanine Ntihirageza - Ubuntu and Humanness

 Interview with Jeanine Ntihirageza Born in Burundi, Jeanine came to the US as a Fulbright scholar and holds a PhD in linguistics.
 She is a professor and Director of the Genocide and Human Rights Research in Africa and the Diaspora at Northeastern Illinois University.
 I met her on Zoom for a short interview.
-What is philosophy for you?
+Welcome to The Everyday Philosopher Interviews.
+So, what is philosophy for you?
 When I think about philosophy, I think about wisdom.
-I always go to the meaning of the words – philos is love and sophia is wisdom, the love
+I always go to the meaning of the word

 Gilad Sommer